danie11am/SydneyChristianEvents/Documentation/Design.md

 - didEndElement - closing tag of an element is detected.
 - didStartElement - starting tag of an element is detected.
+- ...
+See class file for more parsing events and how they get stored using CoreData.

 ### Event details